-- relevance of the proposed research does it focus on the intergenerational health impacts of service in Viet Nam for New Zealand veterans? - fit with the Guiding Principles for Investment (other than the requirement to focus on contemporary veterans) - overall feasibility of the project proposal - experience and competence of the research team.
+- relevance of the proposed research - fit with the Guiding Principles for Investment - overall feasibility of the project proposal - experience and competence of the research team.

 Applicants may be asked to provide additional information to support applications, especially where matters are unclear.